Intimacy Is Not For the Faint of Heart: Genuine Connection Requires Courage

 Now, listen up.
 Connection isn’t just about getting touchy-feely.
 There are multiple ways to create a bond that’s stronger than steel.

-Common Fears That Hinder Connection
+Common Fears That Hinder Intimate Connections With Others

 Most people are walking around with more emotional baggage than a hoarder on moving day.
 We’re talking fear of rejection, fear of abandonment, fear of being seen for who you really are.
 These aren’t just little worries; they’re relationship killers.